Goats climb trees in Morocco

 We see here the nut and also one that is still in the outer husk, as she explains it to Explorason.

 We arrive at Essaouira and the coast is just so pretty.
-I realise how much we have missed the ocean.
+I realize how much we have missed the ocean.

-We head past a few market stores that are begin me to stop, but I know this is a “tourist town” so we move on, with hungry tummies.
+We head past a few market stores that beg me to stop, but I know this is a “tourist town” so we move on, with hungry tummies.

 We find a traditional restaurant to stop and have lunch.